sirnuke/steambridge/documentation/indepth.md

 probably have similar requirements.

-Note that libconfig9:i386 doesn't setup the *libconfig.so* library symlink.
-On my Ubuntu test machine, **cd /usr/lib/i386-linux-gnu/ ; sudo ln -s libconfig.so.9 libconfig.so** does the trick.
+Note that libconfig9:i386 doesn't setup the *libconfig.so* library symlink.  **cd /usr/lib/i386-linux-gnu/ ; sudo ln -s libconfig.so.9
+libconfig.so** does the trick on my test machine.

 To compile, run **make** from the root.
-All, clean, rebuild, install, and update (copies binaries and data files without overwriting existing configuration) are implemented.
+All, clean, rebuild, install, and update tasks are implemented.
+Install installs a fresh SteamBridge directory (inside your home directory).
+Update, however, doesn't overwrite your existing configuration.
+Don't run either with sudo, the one action that requires root access is wrapped in sudo.
+Additionally, in the future everything will be stored within your home directory.

 *steam\_api\_bridge.dll.so* is the compiled binary, a Winelib library for use with Wine.
 It needs to be deployed to the 32-bit Wine DLL